uhh-lt/kaldi-tuda-de/README.md

 ## News

+2 July 2020
+- We have added two new pretrained models: tuda_swc_mailabs_cv_voc683k and tuda_swc_mailabs_cv_voc683k_smaller_fst, both trained on 1000h of speech data and with our new LM.
+- The new model has a 13% lower WER on tuda-test.
+It also contains many more new and uptodate words and a better phoneme lexicon.
+See [pretrained models](#pretrained-models) for more details and download links.
+- You can also check out [kaldi-model-server](https://github.com/uhh-lt/kaldi-model-server), our PyKaldi based solution to easily load our Kaldi models.

 12 June 2020

 - We have added the Common Voice (de) dataset, the total amount of training data is over 1000h now!